We offer a two-year terminal MA degree in Applied Linguistics with an option for the degree in Applied Linguistics with the TESOL Certificate.

 We have listed the general requirements for the Master of Arts (MA) degree.
 To see specific requirements for individual programs, view one of the concentrations below.

 Full-status admission to the MA program is granted to well-qualified students who hold a baccalaureate degree or its foreign equivalent.
 A minimum grade point average of B (3.0 on a 4-point scale) is the academic requirement for admission to full graduate status.
 You do not have to have an undergraduate degree in linguistics to apply to this program.
 Applicants with undergraduate majors in anthropology, modern languages, English, psychology, and sociology might be interested in a linguistics graduate degree.
 By the end of the MA program, a very basic reading knowledge in a language other than English must be demonstrated.
 If your native language is not English, then you automatically fulfill this requirement for the MA degree.
-For more information on the application process and requirements, please refer to the application process.
+For more information on the application process, English language proficiency requirement, and other requirements, please refer to the application process.

 The MA Program requires a minimum of 10 courses (30 credits) chosen in consultation with the graduate advisor; in order to receive the degree, a student must maintain a grade point average of B (3.0 on a 4.0 scale).